 Ventura Will Attorneys

 A will, also known as a last will and testament, is a legally binding document that establishes how your assets—including real property, bank accounts, and belongings—are distributed and used after your death.
 You do this by creating a descriptive and detailed will: naming your beneficiaries and what they are to receive from your estate.
-At Zahn Law Office, we understand how complex estate planning can be, which is why our Ventura estate planning attorneys are here to provide you with the sound legal advice you need.
+At Zahn Law Offices, APC, we understand how complex estate planning can be, which is why our Ventura estate planning attorneys are here to provide you with the sound legal advice you need.
 We also serve residents of Los Angeles County, Santa Barbara County, and throughout the entirety of Southern California!

 Why You Need a Will

 Aside from naming exactly who receives your assets, a will is a flexible document whose purpose may include, but is not limited to the following:

 - Appointing a guardian for your minor children

 - Naming an executor, who assists with the distribution of your assets and the administration of your estate

 - Providing for the establishment of a testamentary trust

 - Directing how debts, taxes, and expenses are to be paid after your death

 In California, there are three kinds of wills: holographic wills, statutory wills, and attorney-drafted wills.
 Below are brief descriptions of each: